menu

 Entry is open to woodland anywhere in Scotland where the production of high quality timber is a major objective of management.
 There are three prize competitions and entrants can apply for as many as are valid to their woodland:

-• New commercial woods – entry is open to newly-planted productive and predominantly conifer woodland of 10 hectares or more in extent; that have between one and six years’ growth i.e. planted between the 2017/18 and 2019/20 seasons; and established on previously bare land where the planning, practice and management regime is designed to result in high quality timber production.
+• New commercial woods – entry is open to newly-planted productive and predominantly conifer woodland of 10 hectares or more in extent; that have between three and six years’ growth i.e. planted between the 2017/18 and 2020/21 seasons; and established on previously bare land where the planning, practice and management regime is designed to result in high quality timber production.

 • Single stands or compartments or small woods – entry is open to a single stand or compartment of trees or a small wood where the exemplary use of silvicultural techniques, practice and management results in high quality timber production.
 Crops should include a proportion of trees that are at least 10 years old and have reached pole stage or beyond so providing a reasonable indication of future timber quality.